GSA/digitalgov.gov/content/news/2023/02/2023-02-23-digital-governance-at-gsa.md

 ## Support from senior leaders

 None of this work would be possible without open communication and support from senior leadership.
-In her [confirmation hearing in June 2021](https://www.hsgac.senate.gov/hearings/nominations-of-robin-carnahan-to-be-administrator-general-services-administration-jen-easterly-to-be-director-cybersecurity-and-infrastructure-security-agency-dhs-and-chris-inglis-to-be-national-cyber-director/) (starting at 01:36:46 in the video), GSA Administrator Carnahan stressed how critical it is for the federal government to “make the damn websites work.”
+In her confirmation hearing in June 2021 (embedded video is below), GSA Administrator Carnahan stressed how critical it is for the federal government to "make the damn websites work."

 {{< cspan-iframe src="https://www.c-span.org/video/standalone/?512480-1/confirmation-hearing-gsa-administration-intelligence-agencies-nominees" title="Confirmation Hearing for GSA Administration and Intelligence Agencies Nominees" >}}